 - MGT 366 - Operations Management (3 credits)

 - MGT 495 - Administrative Policy (3 credits)

 - MKT 350 - Marketing Management (3 credits)

 Students are required to select one class from the following list.
-This course may count toward the major or minor, if applicable.
+This course may count toward the major, minor, or cognates if applicable.